Sarfraz-droid/CampUp/README.md

 CampUp allows users to register on different events and create events as well.
 Users can see their data depending on the location the want.

 ## How we built it
-The project was built on React, Material UI and Firebase.
+The project was built on React, Material UI, Firebase and LocationIQ GeoCoding API.
 The whole auth and database system is worked on firebase itself

 ## Challenges we ran into
 One main challenge was to sort the events depending on their latitudinal and longitudinal positions.